-In many of Denver's historic, fastest changing neighborhoods, residents are faced with a rising cost of living while locally owned businesses struggle with increased rent costs and the need to diversity their businesses to attract new customers from the evolving community.
+In many of Denver's historic, fastest-changing neighborhoods, residents are faced with a rising cost of living while locally owned businesses struggle with increased rent costs and the need to diversify their businesses to attract new customers from the evolving community.

 Denver's unique NEST initiative was created in 2018 to preserve the culture and character of these neighborhoods experiencing significant change by helping provide longtime businesses and residents opportunities to remain in place.

 Our job is to ensure that all residents and businesses benefit from the prosperity and success that Denver is experiencing -- to not only protect the vulnerable from involuntary displacement but to improve the shared quality of life for us all.

 NEST's strategy is to connect city agencies, service providers, nonprofits, businesses, and residents to maximize resources and best practices.
 Our goal is stability today for residents and neighborhoods, and sustainable financial security tomorrow.

 Within city government, this strategy actively includes the following: